Boris-de/mig/docs/apache.md

 potential damage a malicious attacker could do.
 (That's why Mig doesn't automatically generate thumbnails, by the way.)

-An example: Mig's PHP code can't control whether or not a web user fetches F<mig.cf> or F<exif.inf> files by simply using direct URLs (since using direct URLs bypasses Mig and PHP altogether).
+An example: Mig's PHP code can't control whether a web user fetches `mig.cf` or `exif.inf` files by simply using direct URLs (since using direct URLs bypasses Mig and PHP altogether).
 Users of Apache can use the following in their configuration to protect their files from being
 read: